 *That was my last hand written entry.

 It was sunny when we left the harbor.
 It’s all a blur after that.
 That boat is tipsy compared to mine.
 The sea was agitated and though I had been wearing scop patches I lost my lunch.
 I was fine on deck until I had to pee.
 I might have just stayed on deck and hung off the rail.
 Instead I hit the head and got knocked around.
 Took forever getting my gear off.
 By then it started.
 The stress.
 Peed at an impossible angle in an awkward yoga pose with the boat on its side.
 Layered all my gear back on and got hot and that was that.
 Was trying to make it just a few steps to the ladder and up.
 Grabbed a bucket and there went all the tuna.
 I will never be able to eat tuna again.
 Dumped the bucket over the side, rinsed it and sat back.
 They were laughing at me.
 Sid said it was a washing machine.
 I felt like a novice.
-Stayed on deck for the next 24 hours.
+Stayed on deck for the next like 2 days and nights, only brief sleep because there were so many sails to set, it took three people.
 Around sunset things began to get nuts.
 I took the helm around 8pm.
 Both of them were toast.
 Christian had to sleep.
 Sid wouldn’t leave my side.

 They clipped me in port and starboard and Sid went to work on deck.
 We had to bring the sails down.
 Reefing the main?
 Forget it.
 So these two storm systems converged out off the cape and we sailed directly into it.